apache/trafficserver/doc/reference/configuration/records.config.en.rst

    the logging directory contribute to the space used, even if they are not log files. you may need to consider this when you enable full remote logging, and bump to the same size as proxy.config.log.max_space_mb_for_logs.

-.. ts:confvar:: CONFIG proxy.config.log.max_space_mb_headroom INT 10
+.. ts:cv:: CONFIG proxy.config.log.max_space_mb_headroom INT 10
    :reloadable:

    The tolerance for the log space limit (in bytes).
 If the variable `proxy.config.log.auto_delete_rolled_files`_ is set to ``1``
    (enabled), then autodeletion of log files is triggered when the amount of free space available in the logging directory is less than the value specified here.

-.. ts:confvar:: CONFIG proxy.config.log.hostname STRING localhost
+.. ts:cv:: CONFIG proxy.config.log.hostname STRING localhost
    :reloadable:

    The hostname of the machine running Traffic Server.

-.. ts:confvar:: CONFIG proxy.config.log.logfile_dir STRING install_dir\ ``/logs``
+.. ts:cv:: CONFIG proxy.config.log.logfile_dir STRING install_dir\ ``/logs``
    :reloadable:

    The full path to the logging directory.
 This can be an absolute path or a path relative to the directory in which Traffic Server is installed.

    **Note:** The directory you specify must already exist.

-.. ts:confvar:: CONFIG proxy.config.log.logfile_perm STRING rw-r--r--
+.. ts:cv:: CONFIG proxy.config.log.logfile_perm STRING rw-r--r--
    :reloadable:

    The log file permissions.
 The standard UNIX file permissions are used (owner, group, other).
 Permissible values are: